 MobiTV, Inc. operates as a provider and platform of content delivery through mobile and broadband networks.
 It develops and offers technology solutions for content ingestion, encoding, and optimized delivery of live television, premium and primetime programming, clip-linear, video-on-demand, satellite, and digital music channels from broadcast and cable television networks, and music labels.

 The company also offers Delivery Server, which delivers multimedia data through broadband and wireless networks, as well as enables new advertising insertion solutions, including in-stream insertion for live and clip linear content, and post and pre-roll ad placements for VOD and downloaded content.

 It provides products for mobile phones, palm devices, PCs, and windows mobile devices.
 The company serves wireless network operators, broadband providers, handset manufacturers, and content providers.
 MobiTV, Inc. was formerly known as Idetic, Inc. Visionaries founded the company in 1999 and established headquarters in Emeryville, California.

-Jay is a marketing professional with over 20 years of marketing leadership in wireless and technology.
-He now leads the marketing and creative functions at MobiTV, with responsibility for marketing relationships with large wireless carriers, content & OEM partners such as AT&T, Sprint, T-Mobile, Verizon, Apple, RIM, The Walt Disney Co. and NBC Universal, as well as managing the marketing of MobiTV’s next generation of products.
+Jay, now with Neumob, a mobile application optimization service, is a marketing professional with over 20 years of marketing leadership in wireless and technology.
+He led the marketing and creative functions at MobiTV, with responsibility for marketing relationships with large wireless carriers, content & OEM partners such as AT&T, Sprint, T-Mobile, Verizon, Apple, RIM, The Walt Disney Co. and NBC Universal, as well as managed the marketing of MobiTV’s next generation of products.
 Jay is a frequent speaker at industry events and is always looking for opportunities to interact & connect with other marketing pros in wireless and technology.